Skip to Main Content

 This assignment asks that you include at least 5 references that meet the following criteria:

-• that three articles are from the list noted in above link about high impact journals and one is from the current year; searching for "Review Articles" can be helpful because of the many references they include
+• articles should be from peer-reviewed sources where the studies had a significant "N"; searching for "Review Articles" can be helpful because of the many references they include

 • they contain a PMID # - obtained from the PubMed entry (if you find an article in another source enter the journal title in PubMed to obtain the PMID #